Berea-College-CSC-226/hw03-main/Answers/tuckerc_hw03_questions.md

 - What does it mean to **push** your code?
 Where is your code being pushed _to_ and _from_?

 ```
-    To push your code means to upload it to the repository from your local system.
+    To push your code is to upload it to the repository from your local system.
 ```

 ---